Nekland/BaseApi/doc/transformers.md

 Transformers
 ============

-Transformers are classes implementing the `` interface.
+Transformers are classes implementing the `TransformerInterface` interface.

 You can set them by using the `setTransformer` of the `ApiFactory` class.